Up to 60% off sofas & mattresses — limited‑time deals.

 • Alternatives to consider

-• Avocado Green Mattress: organic latex with wool/cotton and a hybrid design aimed at supportive, cooler sleep
+• Avocado Green Mattress: an organic latex hybrid with wool/cotton for supportive, breathable sleep

-• Original Mattress Factory Orthōs Luxury: two-sided innerspring build for shoppers prioritizing a flippable maintenance routine
+• Original Mattress Factory Orthōs Luxury: a two-sided innerspring option for a true flip-and-rotate routine

 Pro Tips for Bayview Mattress

-• If you run hot, pair the Bella Luna models with breathable sheets (percale or linen) to complement the latex ventilation.
+• If you run hot, use breathable sheets (percale or linen) to match the latex ventilation.

-• If shoulder pressure shows up, adjust pillow loft first; too-high pillows can make a mattress feel “firmer” at the shoulder.
+• If shoulder pressure shows up, adjust pillow loft first—too-high pillows can make a bed feel firmer up top.

-• If you’re a stomach sleeper, keep the pelvis level: Copper Infused is usually the safer pick among these three.
+• If you’re a stomach sleeper, keep the pelvis level; Copper Infused is usually the safer pick.

-• If motion wakes you easily, use a heavier comforter and keep pillows between sleepers to reduce perceived disturbance.
+• If motion wakes you, use a heavier comforter and keep a pillow barrier between sleepers.

-• Protect the surface with a breathable protector so you don’t mute the feel of the quilt and latex layers.
+• Use a breathable protector so you don’t mute the quilt and latex feel.

 FAQs